Heart of Europe Debating Tournament

 Year 2012 was the greatest cornerstone in the history of the tournament.
 It was held by a new organization, Czech Debate Society, o. s..
 For the first time, the tournament was also available online to participants all around the world because of the project "Heart of Europe accesible to everyone".
 What more, one additional new project was connected with the promotion of the tournament, The Czech Debate TV, with purpose to monitor debate and educational events and present educational videos.
 The tournament enjoyed fruitful partnerships with projects Debating Europe and The Office of the Government of the Czech Republic - European Affairs Information Department.
 In that year we have yet again welcomed several new nations, namely Chile, Nigeria, Macedonia, as well as it was the 5th anniversary of Jakub Kadlec' involvement with the tournament.

 Heart of Europe DT has become very popular during past years.
-There have been participants from countries such as Belarus, Bulgaria, Canada, Chile, Croatia, Czech Republic, England, Estonia, Germany, Hong Kong, Hungary, Israel, Japan, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Nigeria, Palestine, Romania, Russia, Scotland, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Sweden,Turkey, Ukraine and United States of America.
+There have been participants from countries such as Belarus, Bermuda, Bulgaria, Canada, Chile, China, Croatia, Czech Republic, England, Estonia, Germany, Hong Kong, Hungary, Israel, Japan, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Nigeria, Palestine, Romania, Russia, Scotland, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Sweden,Turkey, Ukraine and United States of America.

 - To promote free speech;